Why Choose an Online Communication Sciences and Disorders Degree?

 Notes on the application process:

-- Freshman Applicants: This program is currently in the process of fully transitioning to UF Online.
-UF Online is only accepting freshman applications at this time.
-During their first two years, students must complete all general education requirements and prerequisites prior to submitting a secondary application to the Department of Speech, Language, and Hearing Sciences in the spring of their sophomore year.
-Once students are accepted to the major, they begin major coursework in the fall of their junior year.
+- Freshman Applicants: Freshman must complete all general education requirements and prerequisites in their first two years of the program prior to submitting a secondary application to the Department of Speech, Language, and Hearing Sciences in the spring of their sophomore year.
+Once students are accepted to the major, they may begin major coursework in the fall of their junior year.

 - This program is not designed for individuals who want to earn a second bachelor’s degree.
-Students who already hold a bachelor’s degree in another major, but are in need of the prerequisites to apply to graduate school in speech-language pathology or audiology, may apply to the Department of Speech, Language and Hearing Sciences’ online Post-Baccalaureate Program).
+Students who already hold a bachelor’s degree in another major, but are in need of the prerequisites to apply to graduate school in speech-language pathology or audiology, may apply to the Department of Speech, Language and Hearing Sciences’ online Post-Baccalaureate Program.
+For more information on that program, click here.